August 13, 2013

 The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti about the security situation in Haiti.
 This replaces the Travel Warning dated December 28, 2012, to update information regarding the crime level, lack of adequate infrastructure - particularly in medical facilities - seasonal severe inclement weather, and limited police protection.
 The United Nations’ Stabilization Force for Haiti (MINUSTAH) remains in Haiti.

 The Department of State urges U.S. citizens to exercise caution when visiting Haiti.
-Thousands of U.S. citizens safely visit Haiti each year, but the poor state of Haiti’s emergency response network should be carefully considered when planning travel.
+Hundreds of thousands of U.S. citizens safely visit Haiti each year, but the poor state of Haiti’s emergency response network should be carefully considered when planning travel.
 Travelers to Haiti are encouraged to use organizations that have solid infrastructure, evacuation, and medical support options in place.
 (Please see the Country Specific Information page for Haiti.)

-The Haitian National Police (HNP), with assistance from MINUSTAH, are responsible for keeping the peace and rendering assistance.
-However, given the possibility and unpredictability of protests, including the potential (as with any protest) to become violent, its ability to assist U.S. citizens during disturbances is very limited.
+The Haitian National Police (HNP), with assistance from MINUSTAH, is responsible for keeping peace and rendering assistance.
+However, given the possibility and unpredictability of violent protests, its ability to assist U.S. citizens during disturbances is very limited.
+U.S. government-facilitated evacuations, such as the evacuation that took place from Haiti in 2010, occur only when no safe commercial alternatives exist.
 Please see our website for additional information on how the Department of State assists U.S. citizens during a crisis.

 U.S. citizens can also stay informed about conditions in Haiti by following the Embassy and ACS on Twitter and Facebook.